dsoper2/DEVWKS-2254/README.md

 cd ~/src; . conf.sh
 ```

-You should see output with a link similar to access the running notebook (be sure to use the link from the output - the access token will be unique each time the notebook is started).
+You should see output with a link to access the running notebook (be sure to use the link from the output - the access token will be unique each time the notebook is started).

 ```
 ...